 An EMMG can cover almost any aspect of your endowment marketing campaign.
 For example, an EMMG can pay for the planning, design, production, printing, and/or distribution of brochures, mailings, videos, web pages, print publications, social media, and advertisements, so long as those pieces focus primarily on your organization’s Community Foundation endowment fund.
-Once awarded, EMMGs are good for one year and paid on a reimbursement basis, after your nonprofit furnishes the relevant invoices, receipts, or statements from third-party vendors.
-Although your staff time is not eligible for reimbursement through an EMMG, consulting fees can be covered.
+Once awarded, EMMGs are good for one year and paid on a reimbursement basis, after your nonprofit completes our reimbursement form with the required documentation attached.

 To qualify for reimbursement, your marketing piece(s) must be cobranded with the Community Foundation’s logo.
 Final drafts of all marketing piece(s) must be reviewed by the Community Foundation before printing/distribution to ensure accuracy of information and integrity of cobranding.